 Endometriosis Getting The Best Of You?
 8 Dietary Tactics To Try

-Endometriosis, a condition where tissue resembling the lining of the uterus is found in the abdomen, is marked by severe pain, most often in the form of menstrual cramps which can be anywhere in the abdomen or even chest.
+Endometriosis, a condition where tissue resembling the lining of the uterus is found in the abdomen, is marked by severe pain, most often in the form of menstrual cramps or more severe pain which can be anywhere in the abdomen or even chest.
 Its exact cause is not yet known, but it does have a strong inflammatory component and, like the lining in the uterus, is influenced by estrogen.
 A number of dietary measures can help relieve symptoms by reducing inflammation and addressing the activity of estrogen in your system.
-Start managing endometriosis nutritionally with an anti-inflammatory diet and try the following dietary changes:
+Start managing endometriosis nutritionally with an anti-inflammatory diet along with trying the following dietary changes:

 - Eliminate all dairy foods (allow at least three weeks to observe any improvements).

 - Eat only organic, hormone-free meat, or no meat at, all for a while to avoid any additional estrogen exposure.

 - Emphasize whole, organic soy foods in your diet.
 Tofu, tempeh and soymilk without added sweetener are rich in plant estrogens and seem to modulate the actions of other forms of estrogen.

 - Limit alcohol intake, which may influence estrogen production.